act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 </html>
 ```

-#### Passed Example 8
+#### Passed Example 7

-This [HTML web page][] is passing rule [document has an instrument to move focus to main block of content][] because the button is such an instrument.
+This [HTML web page][] is passing rule [Document has an instrument to move focus to main block of content][] because the button is such an instrument.
 Note that it does not pass [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1] nor [Technique G123: Adding a link at the beginning of a block of repeated content to go to the end of the block][tech g123] because the [instrument][] is a button, not a link.

 ```html
 <html lang="en">